 Annual Public Works Roundup

-The North Central Texas Council of Governments' Public Works Council (PWC) is excited to announce the 14th Annual Public Works Roundup.
-This year's Roundup, combined with the Sustainable Public Rights of Way Subcommittee (SPROW) Forum, will be a day-long event that brings together public works professionals from across the region to communicate and coordinate on regional public works issues.
-More
+The North Central Texas Council of Governments' Public Works Council (PWC) is hosting the 18th Annual Public Works Roundup on May 10th, 2015 at the Grapevine Convention Center in Grapevine.
+The Roundup annually brings together over 100 Public Works Professionals from around our region to communicate and coordinate on regional public works issues.

 Information and presentations from previous Public Works Roundups: